thirumurugan1672005-dot/java-skills/Phase-7/Day2.md

 * Super class have common notion make it as final and test instance of for all subclasses
 * Specific notion used getClass test in specific subclass

+## Note:
+Abstract class implements interface it need not implement methods